sp

 • Risk Treatment Plan – An essential part of Risk Assessment Program.

-• Ten Steps to an Effective Risk Assessment using ISO 27001.
+• Key steps to an Effective Risk Assessment using ISO 27001.

 • Automating the Enterprise Risk Management Process.

-• General issues that need attention from Storage Security POV.
+• General issues that needs attention from Storage Security POV.

 • Criteria can help determine the effectiveness of a storage security.